Arfema720/Code-Challenge/README.md

 Remove embedded code and add CSS/JS to Index.html. / Posible fix.

 Then adjust similar grid and components to the look of the dribbble design.

+---

+When downloading the zip file of the code-challange repo it works in computer.